nus-cs2103/website-base/admin/exam-pen-and-paper.md

   * Specify requirements for a given project using various formats covered in the course
   * Review a given piece of Java code to identify areas to improve (e.g., detect coding standard violations)
 * **Yes, you may use pencils** when answering part 2.
+* If you have any queries during this part of the exam, you may ask the invigilator for clarifications.